 Most cercanía lines in Madridoperate Monday to Friday between 5 am - 5:30 am and midnight, although the times can vary depending on each line.

 The frequency also depends on the areas of Madrid.
 For example, the closer to the city centre the more frequent the trains are (every 5 minutes approximately), while trains pass the peripheral areas every 15 minutes or so.

 |1 and 2||€ 1.70 (US$ 1.80)||€ 10 (US$ 10.70)|

 |4||€ 2.60 (US$ 2.80)||€ 18.55 (US$ 19.80)|

 |6||€ 4.05 (US$ 4.30)||€ 28.55 (US$ 30.40)|

 A one-way journey is valid for the next two hours after validating it.
 The Bonotren (Train pass) is a 10-journey card that is valid for one month and can be used by more than one person.

-Children under six years old can travel for free in Cercanías, although this doesn’t ensure them a seat.
+Children under six years old can travel for free in the Madrid Cercanías, although this doesn’t ensure them a seat.
 Only two children can travel for free with one adult.